MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/devicetvmsecureconfigurationassessmentkb.md

 # DeviceTvmSecureConfigurationAssessmentKB

- Knowledge base of various security configurations used by Threat & Vulnerability Management to assess devices and includes mappings to various standards and benchmarks.
+This table is part of Microsoft Defender for Endpoint and captures the Knowledge base of various security configurations used by Threat & Vulnerability Management to assess devices and includes mappings to various standards and benchmarks.

 ## Categories